Model validation for aggregate inferences in out-of-sample prediction: Aggregate scoring from cellwise components

 In this section we demonstrate that by decomposing a score of the MRP population mean into its cellwise components, we can produce an estimate of the population mean score using cellwise goodness.
 We complete this for a squared error score ($\Error_{}^2$) for the population mean and the continuous ranked probability score (CRPS).
-This decomposition may be possible for other scoring rules.